WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 Register a class as Managed Expression
 =========================================

-Imagine with have a class `A` whose objects we want to manage from Wolfram Language.
+Imagine you have a class `A` whose objects you want to manage from Wolfram Language.
 The class needs to be defined:

 .. code-block:: cpp
    :dedent: 1